-What is the value of my real estate?
+What is the value of my home?

-It’s difficult, however, to find accurate advice, and there is a lot of conflicting information from the media and real estate agents.
+It’s difficult, however, to find accurate advice and there is a lot of conflicting information from the media and real estate agents.

 This page is a quick guide to help you learn the process of valuing a residential property.

 The definition of "market value"?

-The market value of a particular property is the price that would be negotiated between a willing buyer and willing seller in an arm’s-length transaction after proper marketing.
+The market value of a property is the price that would be negotiated between a willing buyer and willing seller in an arm’s length transaction after proper marketing.

-Step 1: Find Local Sales
+Step 1: Find local sales

-The most common method of valuing a property is to compare it to properties that have just sold in the local area.
+The most common method of how to value a property is to compare it to properties that have just sold in the local area.

 - Within 1 km of the property you’re buying (larger areas for country regions).

-- Sold in the last six months.
+- Sold in the last 6 months.

 - Similar to the property you’re trying to value.

 Try to search for the suburb you’re interested in and then sort the results so that the most recent results are displayed first.

-Step 2: Are They Comparable?
+Step 2: Are they comparable?

-Look closely at the properties that have sold recently that are similar to your property.
+Of the properties that have sold recently focus on the ones that most similar to your property.

 - Quality: Are both properties of a similar standard?

-Step 3: Superior or Inferior?
+Step 3: Superior or inferior?

-Once you have a list of three to five properties that are similar to the property you’re looking at then try to decide which properties are superior to yours and which are inferior.
+Once you have a list of 3-5 properties that are similar to the property you’re looking at, try to decide which properties are superior to yours and which are inferior.

 They may say something like “Superior land size & location, inferior improvements (house), overall the property is slightly superior”.

 You should now end up with a range for the value of your property.

-Step 4: Adjust For Market Movements
+Step 4: Adjust for market movements

-If you’ve been going to lots of open homes and auctions you should have a good feel for what the market is like in your area.
+If you’ve been going to lots of open homes and auctions, you should have a good feel for what the market is like in your area.

 You can also use some of the figures listed at the bottom of this page to help you gauge how hot the market is.